mattcone/markdown-guide/_tools/macmd-viewer.md

     available: y
 ---

-[MacMD Viewer](https://macmdviewer.com) is a native macOS application for viewing Markdown files.
-Built with SwiftUI, it provides a fast, focused reading experience without the overhead of an editor.
-MacMD Viewer is designed for people who write Markdown in their editor of choice and want a dedicated, reliable way to preview the rendered output.
+[MacMD Viewer](https://macmdviewer.com) is a native macOS application for reading Markdown files.
+Built with SwiftUI, it renders Markdown as a read-only document and pairs with whatever editor you use to write it.

-MacMD Viewer includes a QuickLook extension, so you can preview Markdown files directly in Finder by pressing the spacebar.
-It also ships with built-in Mermaid diagram rendering, making it a good fit for technical documentation that includes flowcharts, sequence diagrams, and other visualizations.
-Syntax highlighting covers 190+ programming languages via highlight.js.
+It includes a Quick Look extension, so you can preview a Markdown file from Finder by pressing the spacebar.
+It renders Mermaid diagrams, highlights fenced code blocks, and watches the open file so the preview reloads when you save.
+A sidebar lists the document's headings and tracks your position as you scroll.

-The application features a table of contents sidebar that highlights the active heading as you scroll, file watching for live updates when the source file changes, and a clean, distraction-free interface.
-MacMD Viewer is available as a one-time purchase for $19.99.
+MacMD Viewer is available as a one-time purchase.

 {% include tool-syntax-table.html %}